HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/export_usage_report.md

 Exporting the report in CSV format is the default option when exporting the usage report to the data table.
 The report contains the following details:

-- `month` columns show the usage of each month.
+- `month` column shows the usage of each month.
-- `sessions` columns show the total usage of that particular month.
+- `sessions` column shows the total usage of that specific month.
-- `gaps` columns represent the gaps between the dates, with an underscore.
-If there are multiple gaps, they are separated by semicolons.
+- `gaps` column shows the gaps between the dates, represented by an underscore.
+If there are multiple gaps, they are separated by semicolons (;).
 - `environment` column indicates the identity of the environment where the usage occurred.

 To export the user session usage report, use the following command and include the start date and end date: